Kandy-IO/kandy-cpaas-ios-sdk/tutorials/Messaging.md

 ### Initialize the SMS Service

 In order to use the SMS service, the service provider object must be properly initialized.
-When properly initialized, the application will be registered to receive SMS notifications from the server.
+When properly initialized, the application will be registered to receive SMS notifications from the server.Note that,phone number should be assigned to the user before using the SMS Service.

 *Swift Code:*
 ```swift